The Bwindi Local Wood Carvers Association is a 30-member group including people of all ages, from children to mature adults.

 Community impact:

-The money earned through selling wood-carved art creations has enabled us to change lives in many ways.
+The money earned through selling wood-carved art creations enables us to change lives in many ways.

-- People have stopped hunting wild animals for meat because they now have the money to purchase the food they need.
+1. People can stop hunting wild animals for meat because they now have the money to purchase the food they need.
 Many former poachers are now gorilla conservationists!

 In addition to these benefits, local wood carvers are helping to conserve the environment and prevent deforestation by: